 Can Cats Eat Celery?

-The one-word answer to this question is ‘Yes’, cats can eat celery.
-It can even be healthy for them.
-But, before going ahead and placing a big bowl full of celery in front of your cat anticipating all the benefits it can give, it is important to understand the right quantity and way to feed celery to them.
+The one-word answer to this question is ‘yes’, cats can eat celery.
+It can even be healthy for them in moderation.1 But, before going ahead and placing a big bowl full of celery in front of your cat anticipating all the benefits it can give, it's important to understand the right quantity and way to feed celery to them.

 Is Celery Good for Cats?

 Cats are carnivorous.
 So, they are not supposed to be fed fruits and vegetables daily.
-Most of the vegetables are even toxic for them.
-But among the few human foods that are safe, celery is one of them.
+Many vegetables are even considered toxic for them.
+But among the few human foods that are safe, celery is considered one of them.

 Celery is rich in various antioxidants that possess anti-inflammatory, antibacterial, and anti-viral properties.
-Celery also contains a compound called luteolin that can help prevent inflammation in the brain cells.
-A medium stalk of it (7-8 inches) or say around 40g serving of raw celery consists of the following –
+Celery also contains a compound called luteolin that can help prevent inflammation in the brain cells.1 A medium stalk of it (7-8 inches) or say around 40g serving of raw celery consists of the following2 –

 Now if this is the deal for humans, it would look like a great deal for cats as well.
 And it somewhat is.
 If fed in moderation, celery can prove to be good for cats.